Seasonal Affective Disorder

-Since the 1980s, light therapy has been a mainstay for the treatment of SAD.
-It aims to expose people with SAD to a bright light every day to make up for the diminished natural sunshine in the darker months.
+Since the 1980s, light therapy has been a mainstay for treating winter-pattern SAD.
+It aims to expose people with SAD to a bright light to make up for the diminished natural sunlight in darker months.

-For this treatment, the person sits in front of a very bright light box (10,000 lux) every day for about 30 to 45 minutes, usually first thing in the morning, from fall to spring.
-The light boxes, which are about 20 times brighter than ordinary indoor light, filter out the potentially damaging UV light, making this a safe treatment for most.
+For this treatment, the person sits in front of a very bright light box (10,000 lux) every day for about 30−45 minutes, usually first thing in the morning, from fall to spring.
+The light box, which is about 20 times brighter than ordinary indoor light, filters out the potentially damaging UV light, making this a safe treatment for most.
 However, people with certain eye diseases or people taking certain medications that increase sensitivity to sunlight may need to use alternative treatments or use light therapy under medical supervision.

-Cognitive behavioral therapy (CBT) is a type of talk therapy aimed at helping people learn how to cope with difficult situations; CBT also has been adapted for people with SAD (CBT-SAD).
-It is typically conducted in two weekly group sessions for 6 weeks and focuses on replacing negative thoughts related to the winter season (e.g., about the darkness of winter) with more positive thoughts.
-CBT-SAD also uses a process called behavioral activation, which helps individuals identify and schedule pleasant, engaging indoor or outdoor activities to combat the loss of interest they typically experience in the winter.
+Cognitive behavioral therapy (CBT) is a type of psychotherapy aimed at helping people learn to challenge and change unhelpful thoughts and behaviors to improve their depressive and anxious feelings.
+CBT has been adapted for people with SAD (known as CBT-SAD).
+CBT-SAD is typically conducted in two weekly group sessions for 6 weeks that focus on replacing negative thoughts related to the season, such as thoughts about the darkness of winter or the heat of summer, with more positive thoughts.
+CBT-SAD also uses a process called behavioral activation, which helps people identify and schedule pleasant, engaging indoor or outdoor activities to offset the loss of interest they typically experience in the winter or summer.

-When researchers directly compared CBT with light therapy, both treatments were equally effective in improving SAD symptoms.
-Some symptoms seemed to get better a little faster with light therapy than with CBT.
-However, a long-term study that followed SAD patients for two winters found that the positive effects of CBT seemed to last longer over time.
+When researchers directly compared CBT-SAD with light therapy, both treatments were equally effective in improving SAD symptoms—although some symptoms got better slightly faster with light therapy than CBT.
+However, a long-term study that followed SAD patients for two winters found that the positive effects of CBT seemed to last longer.

-Because SAD, like other types of depression, is associated with disturbances in serotonin activity, antidepressant medications called selective serotonin reuptake inhibitors (SSRIs) are also used to treat SAD when symptoms occur.
-These agents can significantly enhance patients' moods.
-Commonly used SSRIs include fluoxetine, citalopram, sertraline, paroxetine, and escitalopram.
+Because SAD, like other types of depression, is associated with disturbances in serotonin activity, antidepressant medications called selective serotonin reuptake inhibitors are sometimes used to treat symptoms.
+These medications can significantly enhance a person’s mood.

-The U.S. Food and Drug Administration (FDA) also has approved another type of antidepressant, bupropion, in an extended-release form, that can prevent recurrence of seasonal major depressive episodes when taken daily from the fall until the following early spring.
+The U.S. Food and Drug Administration (FDA) has approved an antidepressant called bupropion in an extended-release form designed to last longer in the body.
+For many people, bupropion can prevent the recurrence of seasonal depressive episodes when taken daily from the fall through early spring.

-Because many people with SAD often have vitamin D deficiency, nutritional supplements of vitamin D may help improve their symptoms.
-However, studies testing whether vitamin D is effective in SAD treatment have produced mixed findings, with some results indicating that it is as effective as light therapy but others detecting no effect.
+Because many people with winter-pattern SAD have vitamin D deficiency, vitamin D supplements may help improve symptoms.
+However, studies testing vitamin D as a treatment for SAD have produced mixed results, with some studies indicating that it is as effective as light therapy and other studies finding no effect.

 Can SAD be prevented?

-NIMH supports a wide range of research, including clinical trials that look at new ways to prevent, detect, or treat diseases and conditions—including SAD.
-Although individuals may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.
+Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions.
+These studies help researchers determine if a new treatment is safe and effective in people.
+The main purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.

-Researchers at NIMH and around the country conduct clinical trials with patients and healthy volunteers.
-Talk to your health care provider about clinical trials, their benefits and risks, and whether one is right for you.
-For more information about clinical research and how to find clinical trials being conducted around the country, visit the NIMH Clinical Trials page.
+NIMH supports clinical trials at the National Institutes of Health campus in Bethesda, Maryland, and across the United States.
+Talk to a health care provider about clinical trials, their benefits and risks, and whether one is right for you.
+Learn more about participating in clinical trials.

 U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES